 Dogs of Today

 Tilly joined us in the summer of 2014 at 4 years of age.
 She is a really sweet girl who loves sleeping in the sun.
-We really started competing in 2018 and so far she has earned her CKC Rally Novice title, her Started title in SDDA scent detection, her TEAM 1 title, her CARO Rally Novice title and her CKC Scent Detection Open title.
-We are working on our teamwork for the agility ring.
+We really started competing in 2018 and so far she has earned her CKC Rally Novice title, her Champion title in SDDA scent detection, her TEAM 1 title, her CARO Rally Advanced title and her CKC Scent Detection Master title.
+Pictured here searching out the hidden odour at an SDDA trial.

 Dogs of Days Past